In 2022, we have seen an increase in demand for skilled workers. How do you plan on keeping your employees upskilled and reskilled?

 Disruptive new technologies and trends are rapidly changing the way businesses operate and how we as individuals live and work.
 According to The Wall Street Journal, “The novel coronavirus pandemic led to a reworking of the economy unlike any other since World War II.”
 This era of digital transformation is forcing companies to become more innovative, collaborative, and agile—and it’s also creating an opportunity for those who are willing to upskill or reskill.

 Up-skilling and reskilling are not just buzzwords; they’re necessary skills in this new digital landscape.
 Gartner Survey reveals HR Leaders’ foremost priority in 2022 will be building critical skills and competencies.
+While both upskilling and reskilling are about learning new skills, the context for each is a bit different.

 Upskilling is the process of learning new skills or of teaching workers new skills.
 Upskilling occurs when workers improve on their existing skills and deepen their abilities and impact within their area of expertise.
 With upskilling, employees become better positioned for additional responsibilities and higher level roles.